berkerol/guess-the-number/index.md

 # Guess the Number

 Try to find the number using various hints within the guess limit.
 Digits cannot repeat.
+Press _R_ to reset settings to defaults.

 [![button](play.png)](gtn.html)